noisette44/uCrop-n-Edit/README.md

-# uCrop'n'Edit - Image Cropping + Editing Library for Android
+## uCrop'n'Edit - Image Cropping + Editing Library for Android

-### This is a fork of "uCrop" Image Cropping Library for Android with additional Brightness and Contrast functionallity.
+#### This is a fork of "<a href="https://github.com/Yalantis/uCrop">uCrop</a>" Image Cropping Library for Android with additional Brightness and Contrast functionallity.

-#### This project aims to provide an ultimate and flexible image cropping experience.
-Made in [Yalantis] (https://yalantis.com/?utm_source=github)

-#### [How We Created uCrop] (https://yalantis.com/blog/how-we-created-ucrop-our-own-image-cropping-library-for-android/)
-#### Check this [project on Dribbble] (https://dribbble.com/shots/2484752-uCrop-Image-Cropping-Library)

 <p align="center" style="background-color:#ededed">
   <img src="preview.gif" width="320" height="560">